 Click Here for tab for How You Remind Me by Nickelback

 Nickelback has been the subject of much criticism and ridicule over the years for their safe and ‘in the box’ style.
-But there’s no denying that their songs resonate with fans incredibly well which has garnered them massive commercial success.
+But there’s no denying their songs resonate with fans incredibly well, which has garnered them massive commercial success.
 How You Remind Me is one of their biggest singles ever and was played on the radio over 1.2 million times in the years following its release.

 I Will Always Love You by Dolly Parton